DcRonan/ruby-enumerables/README.md

 | [License](#license) |

 ## Description
-> In this project, we were given the task to create identical methods that 'Ruby' provides in our own solutions.
+> In this project, we were given the task to create identical methods that 'Ruby' provides in our solutions.

 <img src="./assets/main-sc.png">